 4. Have a comprehensive inventory management system

-If you're looking to control food costs, reduce waste, and meet customer demand in your bar - a comprehensive inventory management system is the way to go.
+If you're looking to control food costs, reduce waste, and meet customer demand in your bar - a comprehensive inventory management system such as WISK is the way to go.

 Utilizing an efficient inventory system will ensure that your bar always has the correct items in stock while keeping expenses low to increase bar profits.
 This way you can guarantee product availability and maximize your average gross profit margin with minimal effort.